Greater Lexington Newcomers’ Club Bylaws

 Section 1 Club functions are divided into three categories: Events, Activities and Interest Groups.
 Events are held annually and are partially underwritten by the Club.
 Activities are non-recurring functions within a calendar year.
 Interest Groups meet more than once a year on a regular basis.

-Section 2 Events consist of the Club Picnic, Holiday Party and Fall Event.
+Section 2 Events consist of the Club Picnic, Holiday Party and a Special Event.
 The Club will underwrite these events in accordance with the annual budget, including an alcohol and beverage control license when required.
 All other expenses for these events shall be borne by the participants.